Tikkun Olam – Repairing the World

 Ecumenical Hunger Program (EHP) Holiday Food Distribution.
 Share in a mitzvah with other organizations to help the Ecumenical Hunger Program (EHP) distribute food to needy individuals and families in East Palo Alto.
 The lines are long; the need is great.
 This is a wonderful opportunity for individuals and families with children in junior high school and above to help those who are less fortunate to enjoy this holiday.

 New volunteers are always welcome.
-For further information regarding Tuesdays and/or Thursdays, please click here.
+For further information regarding Tuesdays and/or Thursdays, please email our coordinators.

-Holiday Projects.
 During the Christmas and Thanksgiving seasons, we distribute food at the Ecumenical Hunger Program in East Palo and deliver gifts (e.g., food baskets and kitchen supplies) to the Haven Family House, a transitional home for families in Menlo Park.
 For more information, please contact the office.

 We’re in need of drivers throughout the Peninsula and hope you will take a moment to complete a questionnaire to let us know your typical availability.
 To learn more about this program or to sign up, please go to the members site or contact the office.